CE Mark Testing

 Decide Which Directives Apply to Your Export Product

-Directive examples include: Electromagnetic Compatibility, Electrical (Low-Voltage) Safety, Machinery Safety, Medical Devices, and Radio Equipment.
 The equipment manufacturer identifies the proper directives that apply to a product.
 For example, if the product is equipped with moving parts, the machinery safety standard will apply.

 Determine Which Standards Apply and Perform Tests